 The atoms that modern science studies—e.g. Oxygen or Copper—should be understood (from the standpoint of Sāńkhya) as symbols of meaning.
 A symbol has three parts—a meaning, a word, and activity.
 The activity is required in order to convert the meaning into a word; for example, if you have to express the meaning in your mind, you have to spend some energy while speaking your mind.

 The key difference between Sāńkhya and the modern description is that what modern science considers different subatomic particles (such as quarks and leptons) are simply different modes of vibration of space.
-Space is, thus, like a musical drum, and different particles are sounds produced from this drum.
+Space is, thus, as a musical drum, and different particles are sounds produced from this drum.
 Depending on where a drum is hit, a different kind of sound is produced, which physics describes as different kinds of particles.
 Since quantum theory inherits the classical physical legacy of materialism, it interprets these sounds as material “particles” rather than thinking of them simply as modes of vibration of space, which could then be described as words representing meanings.

 The Principle of Superposition